 This is the part of the module where things get a little technical.
-I'm going to keep it as straightforward as possible - but please do ask in the Facebook group if anything is unclear.
+I'm going to keep it as straightforward as possible - but please do ask in the Facebook group if you have questions or if anything is unclear.